 Quick answer

-A first edition of Paper Girls #1 by Brian K. Vaughan & Cliff Chiang (Image Comics, 2015) is identified by: Single issue #1, on sale October 7, 2015, Image, double-sized, cover the printed price.
+A first edition of Paper Girls #1 by Brian K. Vaughan & Cliff Chiang (Image Comics, 2015) is identified by: Single issue #1 from Image Comics, on sale October 7, 2015, a double-sized debut carrying the standard printed cover price with the regular Cliff Chiang cover (cover code 1).
 The true first is the single issue #1 (2015).

 Checklist — a true first has these: